 Operational risk is inherent in all business activities and is the potential for financial or reputational loss arising from inadequate or failed internal control, operational processes or the systems that support them.
 It includes errors, omissions, disasters and deliberate acts such as fraud.
-The Bank recognizes that such risk can never be entirely eliminated and manages the risk through a combination of systems and procedures to monitor and document transactions. the Bank's operational risk department oversees this risk and where appropriate, some risk is transferred by the placement of adequate insurance coverage.
+The Bank recognizes that such risk can never be entirely eliminated and manages the risk through a combination of systems and procedures to monitor and document transactions.
+During the quarter the bank established an Enterprise Risk Unit which oversees this risk.
+Where appropriate, some risk is transferred by the placement of adequate insurance coverage.
 The Bank has developed contingency arrangements to support operations in the event of disaster.
 Independent checks on operational risk issues are also undertaken by the internal audit function.